 How do I nominate someone (or myself)?

 All nominations must be in by midnight (CST) November 1st, in order to be considered on the ballot.
 The Nomination and Elections committee will review the nominations and seek approval by the full board for the names of those nominees that will be included on the ballot.

 Keep in mind…

-Please consider that the Board of Directors usually meets 3 times a year with one meeting coinciding with Autodesk University.
-These face to face meetings may take 4 days or more of your time (these may include time away from work and possibly Saturday and Sunday).
+Please consider that the Board of Directors may meet face to face up to 3 times a year with one meeting coinciding with Autodesk University.
+These face to face meetings may take 4 days or more of your time (these may include time away both during the workweek and possibly Saturday and Sunday).
 The AU meetings may take even more time away from home.
-The other two meetings are usually scheduled for January and June.
-Board members typical travel costs for meetings will be reimbursed by AUGI.
+Other meetings will be scheduled between January and June.
+Board members' typical travel costs for meetings will be reimbursed by AUGI.

-There are monthly conference calls in which you are expected to prepare for in advance and actively participate in.
+There are monthly conference calls for which you are expected to prepare in advance and actively participate in.
 The conference calls are currently scheduled for the third Saturday of the month for approximately 2 hours, but have been known to exceed that duration.
-The times of these meetings may vary based on the board members location.
+The times of these meetings may vary based on the board members' location.